 Is there anything better than seeing a rainbow appear after a storm.
 These free printable rainbow coloring pages are the perfect companion to learning about rainbows, light, and prisms.
 Kids of all ages will enjoy these fun activities.

-Rainbow coloring sheets are a great way for kids to practice fine motor skills.
-Color them in using brightly colored pencils, crayons, markers, or even paint.
+Rainbow coloring sheets are a great way for kids to practice fine motor skills and color recognition.

 Related Post: Types of Clouds Printables and Worksheets